MicrosoftDocs/visualstudio-docs/docs/workflow-designer/initialize-correlation-dialog-box.md

 ---
 title: Workflow Designer - Initialize Correlation Dialog Box
-description: Learn how the Initialize Correlation dialog box is used in Workflow Designer to edit the CorrelationData property of an InitializeCorrelation activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference
+description: Learn how you can use the Initialize Correlation dialog box in the Workflow Designer to edit the CorrelationData property of an InitializeCorrelation activity. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: reference